udacity/cloud-developer/course-02/project/image-filter-starter-code/deployment_screenshots/SubmissionDetails.md

 2. As I am a Java developer and NOT a Node developer, I was not able to implement below points -
     a.
 Catch when wrong url is provided.
     b. delete tmp file when response is send.
+3. Credits: Image in test has been taken from - https://www.gstatic.com/webp/gallery/1.jpg